 Do you target keywords?
 If you do, you’ll soon see a drop in organic visitors.
 Here’s your target for SEO—people.

-Search engine optimization is about the process of getting your web content in front of:
+Search engine optimization (SEO) is about the process of getting your web content in front of:

 - the right person

 - who will make the right purchase from the right company (yours!)